 The local commander was in contact with the Marklkofen military headquarters and dad received an open command from them which included travelling around the neighbourhood in a farm wagon.
-He was given the task to create a list of the Hungarian troops and civilians in the remote areas, small villages and hamlets scattered about.
-Dad discovered that in this immediate environment, there were more than five hundred civilians billeted on the farms, often living in very primitive conditions.
+He was given the task of creating a list of the Hungarian troops and civilians in the remote areas, small villages and hamlets scattered about.
+Dad discovered that in the immediate vicinity, more than five hundred civilians were billeted on farms, often living in extremely primitive conditions.

 Medical help was very much needed.
-His brother-in-law, Béla, a medical doctor travelled daily on the horse drawn wagon and provided treatment, if it was possible.
+His brother-in-law, Béla, a medical doctor travelled daily on the horse-drawn wagon and provided treatment where possible.
 Unfortunately, the stock of medication was running out and the health concerns increased the gravity of the problems.

 On one occasion, when Béla Csabai was doing his medical rounds, a group of Ukrainians broke into the house.
 There were five or six of them.
 They demanded that we immediately give them the keys and tyres of Béla's vehicle.
 My father stood up against them.
-The car keys were hidden in our room, but he said that the keys to the car were with the owner, a medical doctor now on his medical rounds and he did not know where the wheels were.
+The car keys were hidden in our room, but he said that the keys to the car were with the owner, a medical doctor currently on his rounds and he did not know where the wheels were.
 Then they told my father to come with them to the car in the barn.
 Dad went, but as a precaution, he took his service revolver, cocked the gun and slipped it into his riding breeches' pocket.
 In the barn, the Ukrainians were looking at the car, searching around to see if the wheels were somewhere in the vicinity.
 Then the leader took out a revolver, he looked at my father and yelled at him that if he did not give over the keys immediately and did not show him the location of the car wheels, he would shoot.
 Béla does not know why he did not back down.
 He retorted without thinking, that only the owner knew where the keys and the wheels were, but if you want to shoot, just shoot.
 Maybe he felt that they were bluffing.
 Shooting never occurred; after a brief heated discussion in a language he could not understand, these hooligans jumped on their bikes and headed towards Marklkofen.

-The family were of course agitated and shocked, they discussed the incident and were still agitated when, maybe half an hour later, we heard gun shots and saw two or three American jeeps coming into the farmyard, with American troops and the Ukrainians.
+The family were of course agitated and shocked, they discussed the incident and were still agitated when, maybe half an hour later, we heard gunshots and saw two or three American jeeps coming into the farmyard, with American troops and the Ukrainians.
 The Americans looked around getting oriented.
-My father noticed that they also had a Russian officer who was assigned as the Russian government's military liaison.
+My father noticed that they were accompanied by a Russian officer, assigned as the Russian government's military liaison.